Giorgatzelos/Intel-NUC7I7DNKE-hackintosh-/README.md

 ## Known Issues

 - DRM issues that are inherent to integrated iGPU only.
 Chrome seems to allow more DRM content.
-- Built-in wifi does not work.
-Since I replaced the wifi module I can not test the itwlm kext for intel wifi.
-If you need the intel wifi to work please add the kext yourself.
-[Download Intel Wifi kext here](https://github.com/OpenIntelWireless/itlwm)
 - native SATA Support broken in BigSur but workaround is available in the config.plist.
 You can enable it if you have a SATA boot devices in BigSur.
 Not this does not work in Monterey, here an NVME is required.
 For Catalina, please keep also disabled to use native SATA functionality.

 ## Bios Setup: